-The total storage space you get in SharePoint Online is based on your subscription and number of licenses.
-If you subscribed to any of Microsoft 365 Business Basic, Business Premium, Office 365 Enterprise E1, E3, or E5, or SharePoint Plan 1 or 2 plans, you get: 1 TB plus 10 GB per license purchased!
+The total storage space you get in SharePoint Online is based on your subscription and the number of licenses.
+Suppose you subscribed to any Microsoft 365 Business Basic, Business Premium, Office 365 Enterprise E1, E3, E5, or SharePoint Plan 1 or 2 plans.
+In that case, you get 1 TB plus 10 GB per license purchased!
 Office 365 F3 license gets you 10 GB plus 2 GB per license.

 SharePoint Online: Set Storage Management to Automatic or Manual

 To set the storage limits configuration in SharePoint Online Admin Center, to either automatic to manual, head on to:

 - SharePoint Online Admin Center >> Click on “Settings” from the left navigation

 - Click on “Site storage limits” >> Set the Site storage limits configuration to either “Automatic” to allow SharePoint Online to manage the storage

 automatically or “Manual” to configure the storage limits manually for all

 sites in the tenant.